Maxkie1/Personalized_Learning/README.md

 To run the application locally, you need to have Python 3.10 installed on your machine.
 To install Python 3.10, follow the instructions on the [Python website](https://www.python.org/downloads/).

-The following libraries are required to run the application:
+The following Python libraries are required to run the application:

 - `pandas`
 - `pangres`